 Current workflow

-I usually run a planner and an implementer in parallel.
-In practice, that means I write a short feature brief with constraints and non-goals, turn that into checkpoints, let the implementer run the loop per checkpoint, and then review design and risk rather than just syntax.
+I often split the work into planning and implementation passes.
+In practice, that means I write a short feature brief with constraints and non-goals, turn that into checkpoints, let the implementation run through the loop per checkpoint, and then review design and risk rather than just syntax.

 Example brief: